bravesoftdz/MinskTransParser/README.md

 url : "http://************/MinskTrans/TransportStops",

-Example of the result in a file.
+Example of the result in a file (https://github.com/gvozdev1986/MinskTransParser/blob/master/JsonStopBusExample.json).